tymyrddin/purple/source/docs/ai-security/action.md

 The quality of an AI decision is determined not just by its accuracy but by what happens downstream when it is wrong.

+The state change that leaves this layer, an account suspended, a ticket opened, a restriction applied, becomes input to the integration layer and to any downstream system that treats account state or case status as a signal.
+The original classification error propagates outward, not inward.

 ## Building in oversight and reversibility

 Designing reversal paths for every automated action before deploying the automation.
 Account